-There is really one main place to call for help and assistance in Whitley County and Williamsburg Kentucky, and that is the Bell-Whitley Community Action Agency, Inc. This agency offers the low income, working poor, unemployed, and others with both information and the possibility of limited financial assistance for paying bills and expenses.
+There is are really a couple place to call for help as well as assistance in Whitley County and Williamsburg Kentucky.
+One is the Bell-Whitley Community Action Agency, Inc. However there are other agencies listed below too.
+This agency offers the low income, working poor, unemployed, and others with both information and the possibility of limited financial assistance for paying bills and expenses.
 Most services offered are indicated below.

 - They are the local agency that runs the Low-Income Home Energy Assistance Program (LIHEAP).
 This federal government supported program provides energy bill assistance for low income individuals, in particular the elderly and people with kids.
 There is both a crisis/emergency fund as well as ongoing financial assistance to pay recurring monthly bills.

 - Summer Cooling Bill Assistance Program - This is available some years during the summer.
 It can help people either buy or repair air conditioning unit or help pay summer cooling bills for Williamsburg and county residents.

 - Get help with paying heating bills from the Winter Care program.
 Money is passed out on a first come and first serve basis.
 Preference for the grants and heating bills is given to disabled or elderly low income eligible households.

 - Another energy type program is the Weatherization Works Program.
 This federal and Kentucky government supported and funded program also seeks to improve the energy efficiency and conservation of low-income households, by repairing or installing energy efficient heating systems.
 Repairing or replacing doors and windows and various other energy saving improvement can do this, as well as insulating homes.
 This weatherization program also serves low-income homes and apartments of the disabled, elderly, and families with young children and babies.